kaisenlinux/manpages-dev/packages/ntfswipe.md

               Suppress some debug/warning/error messages.

        -s, --undel
               Overwrite the space which had been allocated to a file which has been deleted recently and is still undeletable.
-This option is not compatible with --bytes and the replacement bytes are random ones or taken from a standard list.
+This option is not compatible with --bytes and the replace‐ ment bytes are random ones or taken from a standard list.

        -t, --tails
               Overwrite the space at the end of files which is unused, but allocated because the allocations are always done by full clusters.